JaimeHyland/farming-futures/README.md

 <!-- TOC --><a name="user-experience"></a>
 ## User experience
-Farming Futures is a website intended to attract, inform and inspire **professionals in the agricultural industry** (whether actually on the farm or producing goods and services for the industry) whose skills are not specialised in agricultural AI or robotics.
+Farming Futures is a website intended to attract, inform and inspire **professionals in the agricultural industry** (whether actually working on the farm or producing goods and services for the industry) whose skills are not specialised in agricultural AI or robotics.
 It may also inspire **laypeople** with an interest in the future of agriculture.
 From the point of view of the **site owner** (a fictional Irish-based specialist charity going by the name of _Farming Futures_), the site is aimed at inspiring confidence among users in the owner body's professionalism and expertise on the relevant topics.

 <!-- TOC --><a name="user-stories"></a>
 ### User stories